 While there’s less bandwidth for multiple next-generation high-speed storage and graphics card setups, B550 motherboards do deliver PCIe 4.0 support for the typical setup of a single speedy drive and graphics card.
-And overall, B550 prices are lower than their X570 counterparts.
-But many B550 motherboards -- particularly the high-end models -- approach and even surpass the price of many X570 options.
+And overall, B550 prices are generally lower than their X570 counterparts.
+But many B550 motherboards -- particularly the high-end models -- often surpass the price of many lower-end X570 motherboards.

 So B550 motherboards may not have as broad appeal as cheaper B450 options -- especially as most of those last-gen boards are still on the market.
-Also consider that upcoming A520 motherboards look to be far more affordable, though you’ll likely be foregoing PCIe 4.0 with these lower-priced boards, which is a key selling point of AMD’s latest platforms.
+Also consider that A520 motherboards start at around $60, though you’ll forego PCIe 4.0 with these lower-priced boards, which is a key selling point of AMD’s latest platforms.

 There are other considerations (and complications) if you’re choosing the best B550 motherboard, as well.
 Those who like their PCs to run silently will appreciate that the B550 chipset doesn’t require support for active cooling.
-But the key thing to note with B550 is that, while AMD has confirmed the chipset will support future Zen 3 processors, the boards didn’t support Ryzen 2000 and earlier processors, or Ryzen 3000 APUs like the Ryzen 5 3400G--at least at launch.
+But the key thing to note with B550 is that, while the chipset supports current and future Zen 3 processors, the boards didn’t support Ryzen 2000 and earlier processors, or Ryzen 3000 APUs like the Ryzen 5 3400G--at least at launch.
 While the AM4 socket remains the same, ROM size limitations make it impossible for board makers to include support for all current, future, and past Ryzen processors with a single firmware package.

 AMD B550 Chipset: PCIe 4.0 for the Rest of Us